davidwkeith/11ty-webc-starter/README.md

 *   **Favicon Generation:** Configurable favicon generation from a single SVG source.
 *   **Schema.org Integration:** Easy setup for structured data using JSON-LD.
 *   **Cloudflare Pages Ready:** Includes `_headers` and `_redirects` for Cloudflare Pages deployment.
+*   **Subresource Integrity (SRI):** Automated post-build process to add SHA-384 hashes to local CSS and JavaScript assets, enhancing security by ensuring assets haven't been tampered with.

 ## Getting Started